amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 8](https://www.youtube.com/watch?v=uQZDNTeR44E) was published on August 9, 2016.
-At this time, there is no need to import the home component or add the directives.
-Hence this branch is exactly like Lesson 7.
+The [Net Ninja Youtube Tutorial Lesson 9](https://www.youtube.com/watch?v=7RQDIChgaZk) was published on August 13, 2016.

+I didn't need to change anything to get the code to work as expected.

 Below the horizontal line is readme that Angular 2 kindly generated for me.
 # NinjaDirectory